koel/koel/docs/usage/web-interface.md

 Play a song by double-clicking on it or pressing <kbd>Enter</kbd> on either a song list row or a song card.
-Queue a song (or multiple songs) by right-clicking and choose one of the Queue options, or by dragging and dropping it into the queue menu item.
+Queue a song (or multiple songs) by right-clicking and choose one of the Queue options, or by dragging and dropping it into the Queue icon <InterfaceIcon :src="queueIcon" /> in the footer.

 You can use the dedicated button (with the <InterfaceIcon :src="shuffleIcon" alt="Shuffle" /> icon) to shuffle the current list or the selected songs.
 To play in order instead of shuffling, hold down <kbd>Alt/Option</kbd> while clicking the button.